 Transportation is vital to keeping people connected to jobs, school, health care, family, shopping, places of worship, recreation and entertainment.
 Each person uses transportation differently.
 As a result, each person will identify different connections as critical based on their individual needs.
-While there are instances when transportation can create a barrier, transportation can improve quality of life by providing connections to destinations and opportunities.
+Disparities exist in mode use and travel behavior.
+These disparities can be influenced by income levels, race or ethnicity.
+For example, individuals who live in Areas of Concentrated Poverty have a greater reliance on transit, walking and biking.
+While transportation can create barriers, transportation can also improve quality of life by providing connections to destinations and opportunities.